 Even harder is the changing your habits and getting to your goals part.

-You have no idea where to start you only know what they see in the magazines, saw on T.V., or heard from your friends.
+You have no idea where to start they only know what you see in the magazines, saw on T.V., or heard from their friends.

 Sometimes you’ll make it all the way to day 3 with this plan and then oversleep and it’s over.